What is a Docent?

 Why should I consider becoming a Docent?

 Docents can expect to participate in satisfying experiences working with children, college students, and community members.
 There are many networking opportunities with artists, art professionals, and community leaders.
 You can also expect to expand your understanding of art and be challenged by new ideas.
-Being involved with the Docent Program increases involvement with The College and the community at large and promotes academic excellence.
+Being involved with the Docent Program increases involvement with William & Mary and the community at large and promotes academic excellence.
 The Docents at the Muscarelle Museum of Art are energetic, spirited, enthusiastic, and dedicated to the program.

 How long will training take?